Getting Started With a Mortgage Broker

 Do mortgage brokers run credit checks?

-Yes, there’s a high probability that your mortgage advisor will run a mortgage credit check to determine whether you can afford the mortgage you want to apply for; but they will only do this with your permission and will be completely transparent about the process involved.
+Yes, there’s a high probability that your mortgage advisor will run a mortgage credit check to determine whether you can afford the mortgage you want to apply for.
+Still, they will only do this with your permission and will be completely transparent about the process.

 If you wish, you can run a quick credit check on yourself before you get started with your broker.
 You can do this for free by heading to our credit reports hub.